 JAMES AND KATHERINE'S* LOVE SONG

-*names changed to preserve anonymity
+March 2022*names changed to preserve anonymity

+James and Katherine are sweethearts.
+James knew I was coming that day and had asked Katherine to be his date for the music therapy group.
+He was waiting in his doorway, perked up when he saw me with my guitar. and promptly told me that he and Katherine would meet me "in that little alcove on 600 hall".
+"I think that'll be best", he said.
+He started maneuvering his wheelchair in the direction of Katherine's room while giving me instructions to "go on ahead".
 A couple of minutes later they had arrived, locked their wheelchair brakes, grasped each other's hands, and were requesting songs.
 He asked her if she'd like some Country.
 I obliged while they made googly eyes at each other and effortlessly sang the words to Patsy, Hank, and Loretta.
 Next, as if asking for a refill on his tea, James said they might like some "good ole Gospel songs", which naturally, meant we were going to have church in that little alcove.
 They clapped, I played, and we all happily sang Mansion Over the Hilltop, Uncloudy Day, and Victory in Jesus.
-We had discussions in between songs all about where they learned those songs, where they sang them and with whom, and what records they had.
+We had discussions in between songs all about where they learned them, where they sang them and with whom, and even what records they had.
 By the time we were finished we had accumulated several guests who had stopped to join in, but James and Katherine didn't mind at all.
 (The singing coming from the staff passing by and at the nurses station is another story for another day.)

 Very often I hear things like oh, you're so nice to volunteer, or they just love this entertainment.
 This could not be further from what is actually taking place.
 Music Therapy is a clinical specialty, requiring formal schooling in music, medicine, and psychology with board certification required for practicing.
-James and Katherine benefitted from Music Therapy for many reasons.
-Here is a short list:

 1. They were given autonomy.
 In a skilled nursing community, choices can be few and limitations many for a variety of reasons.
 They planned the date, brought themselves to the location of their choosing, with the companion of their choosing, AND chose the music.